-Mr. Hussain has over 8 years experience in the Banking and Financial institutions sector in Bahrain.
-He has experience and strong background in accounting and finance and good knowledge in risk management and compliance and money laundering functions.
-He was hired by Bahrain institute of Banking and Finance to teach accounting, finance and banking classes and to develop new offerings in these areas.
+Mr. Hussain has over 16 years experience in the Banking and Financial sector in Bahrain.
+He has experience and strong background in accounting and finance.
+He worked with The Arab Investment Company (TAIC) for two years and he has then joined the Bank in 1999.